In this article

 • Failure-to-pay penalties – “The failure-to-pay penalty is one-half of one percent for each month, or part of a month, up to a maximum of 25%, of the amount of tax that remains unpaid from the due date of the return until the tax is paid in full.”

-2. Preventing an end of the year tax bill “bomb”
+2. Preventing an end-of-the-year tax bill “bomb”

-Paying as you go helps with financial planning and allows you to avoid problems come tax time.
 For many, making four smaller payments doesn’t hurt your business bank account as much as a single lump sum payment.
 Plus, it makes it easier to budget and plan your spend.

 3. Gauging cash flow